Terra Docs

 }

 To ensure a connection is still valid on the client side, use the method.
-This function is synchronous and returns the user_id right away or null if none exists.
+This function returns the user_id for the connection or null if none exists.

 You can request for historical data using one of the